shuaiOKshuai/IPE/README.md

 # Interactive Paths Embedding for Semantic Proximity Search on Heterogeneous Graphs
-The resources are for our KDD-18 paper IPE.<br>
+The resources are for our KDD-18 paper IPE : <br>
 Zemin Liu, Vincent W. Zheng, Zhou Zhao, Zhao Li, Hongxia Yang, Minghui Wu and Jing Ying. *Interactive Paths Embedding for Semantic Proximity Search on Heterogeneous Graphs.* In Proc. of the 24th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD '18), London, United Kingdom, 19 – 23 AUGUST, 2018.

 This python project implements the IPE model proposed in the above paper. <br>